 Berkeley Homes supported internship programme

-Welcome to the Berkeley Homes Supported Internship Programme for the 2024 and 2025 academic year.
+Welcome to the Berkeley Homes Supported Internship Programme for 2024 to 2025.

-Now entering its third successful year, this programme has been a collaborative effort aimed at empowering young adults with the skills, experience and qualifications needed to secure sustainable employment.
+This programme is now in its third successful year.
+It has been a collaborative effort aimed at empowering young adults.
+Giving them the skills, experience and qualifications needed to secure sustainable employment.

-Over the past years, we have witnessed numerous success stories and are excited to continue providing impactful opportunities for our interns.
+Over the years, we've had many success stories.
+We're excited to continue to provide impactful opportunities for our interns.

 Programme overview